 While we write the constraints in \cref{eq:average-constraints} as expectation/average constraints, other forms exist.
 For instance, uniform constraints impose a minimum reward on every generated (prompt, response) pair:

 Additionally, chance constraints bound the probability of the inequality holding away from zero:

-While these constraints are not equivalent, they are related.
-We can rewrite \cref{eq:chance-constraints} in the form of expectation constraints by using $1 - \epsilon_{i}$ as the threshold and taking the expectation of the indicator $\mathds{1} \{ r_{i} ( y | x ) \geq b_{i} \}$.
+These constraints are not equivalent, but they are related.
+We can rewrite \cref{eq:chance-constraints} in the form of average constraints using $1 - \epsilon_{i}$ as the threshold and taking the expectation of the indicator $\mathds{1} \{ r_{i} ( y | x ) \geq b_{i} \}$.
 Moreover, \cref{eq:uniform-constraints} implies \cref{eq:average-constraints}, but the converse is not true.
 Unfortunately, \cref{eq:uniform-constraints} is difficult to achieve in practice, especially when the data distribution is unknown.

-We continue using the expectation constraints, but similar discussions can extend to the other types.
+We continue using expectation/average constraints, but similar discussions can extend to other types.